eucp-project/storyboards/static/stories/storylines.md

 :::

 :::Chapter{headline="Findings 2" image=slide6.png}
-## Findings 2
+## How could storylines bring together various output and products of EUCP science?

-On the left some key points related to the second question posed in the introduction are provided.
-These were largely drawn from work across EUCP which was not included in the storylines task, however the examples of storylines for applications, and scientific building blocks, helped speculate how these elements could come together in the future.
+The key points on the left were largely drawn from work across EUCP which was not included in the storylines task.
+However, the examples of storylines for applications and scientific building blocks helped speculate how these elements could come together in the future.

 In EUCP this work was performed in parallel.
 Now these examples and techniques have been developed, we can begin to think about how storylines, or related